doguilmak/Rock-Paper-Scissors-with-Thompson-Sampling/README.md

 <h4>Each Rounds on Excel File</h4>

 <p>The decisions made per round played were created as dataframes and then saved in different files in <i>.xlsx</i> format.
-There are two different excel files for each situation.
+There are two different <i>excel</i> files for each situation.
 This is because there are two different game players.
-A different dataframe was created for each player.</p>
+A different <i>dataframe</i> was created for each player.</p>

 <ul>
 	<li><a href="https://github.com/doguilmak/Rock-Paper-Scissors-with-Thompson-Sampling-AI/tree/main/Random_vs_Random">Random Selection vs Random Selection</a>